-Mon, Wed, Fri: Set out brown food scraps bins and clean paper & cardboard recycling.
+Set out brown food scraps bins and clean paper & cardboard recycling in distinct piles.

-Tue, Thu: Set out brown food scraps bins and bags of metal, glass, plastic, and cartons.
+Set out brown food scraps bins and bags of metal, glass, plastic, and cartons in distinct piles.

 Comply with set-out regulations for each material stream in accordance with the Department of Sanitation's collection schedule.
-Schools with Organics collection can find their customized set out schedule by visiting: www1.nyc.gov/assets/dsny/site/services/food-scraps-and-yard-waste-page/overview-organics-schools.
+Schools with Curbside Composting can find their set out schedule by visiting: on.nyc.gov/organics-schools.